Rapptz/eos/README.md

 ## eos

 `eos` is a datetime library for Rust, aimed at being robust, simple, and easy to use. `eos` is made with the assumption of operating under a [proleptic Gregorian calendar][greg-cal].
 If you're looking for different calendar systems, similar to those in JavaScript's [Temporal library][temporal], then this library is not for you.
-Although I am open to the idea of having calendar systems in the future.
+However, I am open to the idea of having calendar systems in the future.

 **Right now, this library is in its development phase.**